Texas Company Will Send 3D-Printable Gun Files Directly To Customers

 "3D-printed guns represent a supreme threat to our safety and security, and we are grateful that Judge Lasnik recognized it as such," Avery Gardiner, co-president of the Brady Center to Prevent Gun Violence, said after the order.
 "But we also recognize that the menace does not end here.
 Already, there have been a wave of dangerous actors seeking to illegally post the blueprints online.
 We are committed to doing everything in our power to prevent this threat from continuing further."

-In his order, Lasnik said federal regulations mean, "the files cannot be uploaded to the internet, but they can be emailed, mailed, securely transmitted, or otherwise published within the United States."
+In his order, Lasnik said federal regulations mean "the files cannot be uploaded to the internet, but they can be emailed, mailed, securely transmitted, or otherwise published within the United States."

 Now, Wilson is doing just that.

 At a news conference Tuesday, Wilson said his company will mail USB drives to customers, who can pay whatever they want.
-By the end of the event, Wilson said he'd already gotten more than 400 orders.
+By the end of the event, Wilson said he had already received more than 400 orders.

 He also suggested Defense Distributed may send the files through email or secure transfer online.